Imagineer7/SecurityAnalysis-TheBrokenScript/README.md

 ## ⚙️ System-Level Interference

 - **Forced PC Shutdown:**
-  The mod is capable of shutting down the host system abruptly, potentially causing data loss in other applications.
+  The mod was capable of shutting down the host system in older versions of the mod, potentially causing data loss in other applications.

 - **Tampering with Audio Settings:**
   Alters sound settings without warning.
 Though not dangerous, this is disruptive and invasive.